HCPSS/web-style-guide/README.md

-# Fractal Quick Start
+# HCPSS Style Guide Quick Start

-An boilerplate file structure to help you quickly get started with new Fractal projects.

-## Installation
+## Installation and Opening

 If you haven't already installed the Fractal CLI helper on your machine, do that first: